-Overall, all the features are well laid out and the design is simple and sleek.
+Overall, all the features are well laid out, and the design is simple and sleek.

 The best part about Yamaha CP4 is that it responds well to all the different playing styles, a feature that is rare to find.
 The front panel is comparatively simpler, which makes it easy to control the functioning of the piano.

-CP4 includes a selection of voices from Yamaha’s Premium hand-crafted grand pianos including CFX, CFIIIS and S6, vintage EPs with VCM effects, i.e. Yamaha’s CFX, CF and S6 brands are available in the CP4 Stage, in the form of three dedicated front-panel buttons.
+CP4 includes a selection of voices from Yamaha’s Premium hand-crafted grand pianos, including CFX, CFIIIS, and S6, vintage EPs with VCM effects, i.e., Yamaha’s CFX, CF, and S6 brands are available in the CP4 Stage, in the form of three dedicated front-panel buttons.
 Each of them has 14 alternative versions.

 Yamaha CP4 also has 321 additional built-in sounds based on the industry-leading MOTIF synthesizer, including bass, clavinet, organ, and drums.
 There’s a master EQ section on the front with five sliders that conveys the signal.

 Yamaha CP4 comes with two USB ports.
 USB A and B ports for external drives and connects to a computer.
-One port can be used to connect your PC or Mac and the other is for connecting a USB thumb drive to store and exchange files with the keyboard.
+One port can be used to connect your PC or Mac, and the other is for connecting a USB thumb drive to store and exchange files with the keyboard.

-In addition to headphone and 1/4″ stereo outputs, the CP4 includes balanced XLR outs.
-Each Performance can have three internal sounds (Main, Split, and Layer) as well as address four zones from external sound sources.
+In addition to headphones and 1/4″ stereo outputs, the CP4 includes balanced XLR outs.
+Each Performance can have three internal sounds (Main, Split, and Layer) and address four zones from external sound sources.

-However, for any insights or problems, you can always refer to the software menu to make more detailed changes to effects.
+However, you can always refer to the software menu for any insights or problems to make more detailed changes to effects.

-Yamaha CP4 Stage Piano Review
+Yamaha CP4 Stage vs Roland RD-700NX Digital Piano

-The slim and lightweight design of CP4, combined with portability is an excellent stage piano that yields an excellent rich exquisite sound.
-In short, all the controls you need are available right at your fingertips.
+The slim and lightweight design of CP4, combined with portability, is an excellent stage piano that yields an excellent rich, exquisite sound.
+Its keybed is impressive and responds well to different playing styles.